gabeluci/gabeluci.github.io/_posts/2019-06-05-skype-for-business-emojis.md

 ## The Data

-After all this, I'm not going to make you do this yourself (although I'm not entirely sure how many people would really want this).
-But here are all the images I extracted:
+After telling you all this, I'm not going to make you do this yourself (although I'm not entirely sure how many people would really want this).
+But here are all the images I extracted and used:

 <a href="{{ site.url }}/assets/download/sfb-emoji.zip" class="buttons">Download Skype for Business Emojis</a>